NHPatterson/wsireg/README.rst

         :alt: Documentation Status

-python package for registering multimodal whole slide microscopy images using SimpleElastix.
-This package helps to make management of very complex registration tasks easier.
+Multi-modal or mono-modal whole slide image registration in a graph structure for complex registration tasks using `elastix`.

 * Documentation: https://wsireg.readthedocs.io.